Historical FATF Grey List exits

 They will also place an additional burden of responsibility on institutions and professionals associated with the financial sector and lead to significantly higher fees for governance and compliance professionals.
 Unlike earlier initiatives, this time the impetus for change comes from external sources and a threat of effective isolation from trade, investment and remittance flows.
 Compared to reforms linked to historical aid packages, this one is linked to sanctions and penalties.

 Perception management and media reporting around FATF has also been a big fail.
 This needs to improve significantly.
-Rather than sugar coating how bad a job was done in recent past, it is important to own mistakes, acknowledge challenges ahead and set realistic expectations.
+Rather than sugar coating how bad a job was done in the recent past, it is important to own mistakes, acknowledge challenges ahead and set realistic expectations.
 A narrative divorced from reality before and after plenary sessions and controlled by our national ego showcases us as naive, uninformed, incompetent and unaware of how the process works at FATF.
 We can certainly do better.

 Sources and References